edgedelta/docs/docs/configuration/outputs.md

 There are 2 ways to create an output.
 You can create an output at the organization level or for an individual configuration.

+  * An output at the organization level is called an integration.
-  * When you create an output at the organization level, you can add the output to an existing configuration.
+  * When you create an integration, you must add the integration to an existing configuration.

 ### Option 1: Create an Output at the Organization Level